Skills

 What is a Skill?

-Here's an example Skill that instructs Steve to suggest visuals for some text that was written.
+Here's an example LLM Skill that instructs Steve to suggest visuals for some text that was written.

 Name: Suggest accompanying visuals